 EthosData - Once you decided that it made sense to raise capital to grow and expand Penta, how did you structure the process?

-We really took this approach and managed to delay this but once this became inevitable and once we went live this put us in a better position.
 The entire process took us at least twelve months.
 It took us five to six months to find the right partner, which was also not the easiest task because there were huge amount of venture capital firms (VCs) and huge amount of other investors but it takes time to find the right match.
 It's not only about people willing to give you money, it’s also about how good the match is: is it smart money or is it just someone writing a cheque; what kind of conditions are involved, etc.

 EthosData - Lav, thank you very much for your insights.
 As you were mentioning you run the entire fundraising process.
 From the kick off where you are discussing with potential partners to further negotiations and signing of the final agreement with your partner.
 What would be the most difficult step?